grpc/proposal/A66-otel-stats.md

   // If `SetMeterProvider()` is not called, no metrics are collected.
   OpenTelemetryPluginBuilder& SetMeterProvider(
       std::shared_ptr<opentelemetry::metrics::MeterProvider> meter_provider);
-  // If set, \a target_attribute_filter is called per channel to decide whether
-  // to record the target attribute on client or to replace it with "other".
-  // This helps reduce the cardinality on metrics in cases where many channels
-  // are created with different targets in the same binary (which might happen
-  // for example, if the channel target string uses IP addresses directly).
-  OpenTelemetryPluginBuilder& SetTargetAttributeFilter(
-      absl::AnyInvocable<bool(absl::string_view /*target*/) const>
-          target_attribute_filter);
   // If set, \a generic_method_attribute_filter is called per call with a
   // generic method type to decide whether to record the method name or to
   // replace it with "other".
 Non-generic or pre-registered methods remain